 The first Champagne grower to convert to biodynamics - Courteron, Côte des Bar, fifteen hectares on Kimmeridgian marl, four generations, and now a zero-sulphur cuvée.

-The estate is now in its fourth generation: Jean-Sébastien (winemaker, who created Sonate - the zero-sulphur cuvée - from the 2009 harvest, and later Notes Blanches and Bolero) and Morgane (who inspired several of the newer cuvées and represents the estate commercially).
+The estate is now in its fourth generation: Jean-Sébastien (winemaker, who created Sonate - the zero-sulphur cuvée - from the 2009 harvest) and Morgane (who represents the estate commercially and is behind the newer cuvées Notes Blanches and Bolero).
 Around fifteen hectares on Kimmeridgian marl - not the Campanian chalk of the Côte des Blancs, but fossilised ancient seabed, 150 million years of compressed clay, limestone, and oyster shells.
 Eighty-five percent Pinot Noir, with Chardonnay, Pinot Blanc, Pinot Gris, and Meunier.

 The cuvées:

-Across all the Fleury wines, a single thread runs through: a saline, stony minerality laced with iodine - the fossilised ocean announcing itself in every glass.
-It is not subtle.
-It is not background noise.
-It is the house signature.
+Across the range a single thread runs through: a saline, stony minerality - the fossilised seabed announcing itself in the glass.
+At Fleury it is not background.
+It is the wine.

 BdN d2023